Mild Traumatic Brain Injury – MTBI Attorneys

 - Differentiate victim’s psychiatric symptoms from iatrogenic or seizure-induced symptoms.

-- Evaluate injury victim for overall fitness and conditioning, muscular strength, range of motion, sensation, proprioception.
+- Evaluate injury victim for overall fitness and conditioning, muscular strength, the range of motion, sensation, proprioception.

 - Define injury victim’s pain complaints.